garrlicbread/Sarcasm-detector/README.md

 Natural Language Processing (NLP) is a subfield of Artifical Intelligence that helps a computer read, decipher, understand, and make sense of the human languages in a manner that is valuable.

 ## Problem:
-Normally, a beginner project in NLP involves classifying sentiments of a review, tweet about a movie, book, restaurant or stock market.
-Instead of that, this project tries to predict if a given statement is sarcastic in nature or not.
+This project tries to predict if a given statement is sarcastic in nature or not.
+Sarcasm is the use of irony to mock or convey contempt in a subtle or obvious manner.

 ## Dataset:
 There are two different scripts that load two different datasets.
 Both can be found on kaggle and their links are attached below.
 The first script loads a dataset containing sarcastic and genuine remarks from Reddit.
 The second script loads a dataset containing sarcastic and genuine news headlines.
-Although, the news headlines dataset leads the model to give a higher accuracy, in practise, the reddit dataset performs better.
+Although, the news headlines dataset leads the model to give a higher accuracy, in practise, the script loading the reddit dataset performs better.

 ## Process:
-The script begins by pre-processesing the raw text by calling the neceassary classes.
-It then converts the remaining words into a huge vector containing 15,000 of the most frequent words found in sarcastic and non-sarcastic sentences.
+Both of the scripts begin by pre-processesing the raw text by calling the neceassary classes.
+They then convert the remaining words into a huge vector containing 15,000 of the most frequent words found in sarcastic and non-sarcastic comments/headlines.
 After splitting the data into the training and test set, it applies the Random Forest classifier on the vector and prints metrics like the confusion matrix, accuracy, precision, recall and the F1 score.
-Finally, it runs a while loop and asks the user to input a sentence which is preprocessed and the output prints if the model detects sarcasm in the sentence or not.
+Finally, it runs a loop that asks the user to input a sentence which is preprocessed manually and then a statement is printed revealing if the model detects sarcasm in the sentence or not.

 ## Outputs:

-Given below are the metrics achieved by both the scripts.
-Reddit refers to the script that loads the comments taken from Reddit.
-Headlines refers to the script that loads the news headlines dataset.
+Given below are the testing metrics achieved by both the scripts.
+'Reddit' refers to the script that loads the Reddit comments dataet.
+'Headlines' refers to the script that loads the news headlines dataset.

 | Metrics (Reddit) | Values  | Metrics (News Headlines) | Values |
 | ---------------- | ------- | ------------------------ | ------ |